chris-konrad/stochastic-balancing-rider/README.md

 To create your own data, consult the paper and/or the [data repository](https://doi.org/10.4121/f881dd80-b9f5-4322-9fd5-192034c9717f) for detailed information on the experimental setup.

+#### Bicycle Parameters

+The physical parameters of the experiment bicycle (masses, inertia, dimensions) including a rider with human average weight and height are available in `packages\rcid\src\rcid\params`.
+The bicycle parameters are derived from` data/bicycles/Balanceassistv1`from [moorepants/BicycleParameters](https://github.com/moorepants/BicycleParameters).
+The rider is based on`data/riders/Jason`the same repository, rescaled to average human height and weight using the`measurementconversionfactor` from [chrisdembia/yeadon](https://github.com/chrisdembia/yeadon/).
+Refer to the BicycleParameters [documentation](https://bicycleparameters.readthedocs.io/stable/data.html) for detailed data specification.

 #### Analysis Configuration

 The analysis pipeline includes a large number of configurable parameters.
 The parameters used for generating the results of the publication are defined in `/scripts/config.yaml`.
 To run the analysis on your system, set the `dir_data` and `dir_results` variables to the directory containing the downloaded data (i.e. the directory containing `/raw/...` and/or `/processed/...`) and the desired output directory for results.
 Then, pass the config file to each script in the processing pipeline using the `--config` option.